 Where This Leaves You

-This is the full core read of a Vedic chart.
-You have not decoded every detail, but you have the framework from which every further detail can be read.
-Practice on three or four charts — yours, a parent's, a close friend's — and the five-step sequence will become second nature.
+This is the core read of a Vedic chart.
+You have not decoded every detail, and you should not try to on the first pass.
+You have established the frame from which every finer judgment can be made.

 Frequently Asked Questions